vboussange/jaxscape/README.md

     print(f"Step {step}, loss: {l}")
 ```

-And here is how well our model compares to the ground truth permeability matrix:
+After training, we compare our inferred permeability values with the ground truth.
+As training progresses, the model should recover the expected permeability matrix.

 <div align="center"><img src="examples/inverse_problem/inverse_problem.png" width="600"></div>

-More training steps should improve the results.
-This is a very simplified scenario, but scaling up to more complex settings with more environmental features or populations is straightforward from here!
+With more training steps and a more complex model, results can be further improved.
+This simplified example demonstrates the core methodology, and scaling it up to incorporate additional environmental variables or multiple populations is straightforward!

 ## Building your own pipeline with `WindowOperation`